hujhax/austin-improv-wiki/Troupes/Paul Bunyan.md

 The ad-hoc troupe was thrown together the night of their only show.

 ## History
-They played one match against [[Troupes/You, Me, and Greg]] on 2/24/06.
+They played one match against [[Troupes/You, Me, and Greg|You, Me, and Greg]] on 2/24/06.
 They lost.

 ## More Information
 * [Team troupe list](http://forum.austinimprov.com/viewtopic.php?t=461) on [[The Austin Improv Forums]].